Daniel-Elston/Daniel-Elston/README.md

 <br/>

 ### Future Goals & Aspiration
-<sub>I am highly interested in becoming a Data Scientist providing strategic business solutions.
+<sub>I am an aspiring Data Scientist providing strategic business solutions.
 Further to this, I am open to Data Engineering and Machine Learning roles.
 Not only do I have the neccessary skills, but these roles provide the knowledge to make me a well rounded data specialist. <br/>
   I am interested in the natural sciences.
 So beyond the business sector, I would happily apply my Data Science skills in a research based, or scientific role such as pharmaseuticals or medicine.<sub/>

-### Future Goals & Aspiration
-I am highly interested in becoming a Data Scientist providing strategic business solutions.
-Further to this, I am open to Data Engineering and Machine Learning roles.
-Not only do I have the neccessary skills, but these roles provide the knowledge to make me a well rounded data specialist. <br/>
-  I am interested in the natural sciences.
-So beyond the business sector, I would happily apply my Data Science skills in a research based, or scientific role such as pharmaseuticals or medicine.

 <br/>